Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

   The overlapping check can only be applied to the two horizontal bags of the 5-bag pattern.
   For other overlapping bags (within the 5-bag pattern or other bag patterns), the picking order must be set such that overlapping bags are picked first.
 The 4-bag (crossing) pattern is the only
-  exception: in case bags are overlapping, Pickit automatically detect an appropriate picking order.
+  exception: in case bags are overlapping, Pickit automatically detects an appropriate picking order.

 Pallet dimensions
 ~~~~~~~~~~~~~~~~~